Alma Bakery and Sweet Shoppe - Alma, Kansas

-Alma Bakery and Sweet Shoppe in Alma, Kansas shares an 1886 native stone building that has formerly housed the Wabaunsee County Bank, a general store and a barber shop.
-The former vault now provides storage.
+The first time that we visited Alma Bakery and Sweet Shoppe in Alma, Kansas, it shared an 1886 native stone building that had formerly housed the Wabaunsee County Bank, a general store and a barber shop.
+The old bank vault provided storage.

-The interesting old building may be one of the less attractive buildings on Missouri Avenue (Alma's downtown), but as soon as I walked through the door, I knew I was going to like Alma Bakery.
+As soon as I walked through the door, I knew I was going to like Alma Bakery.
+It smelled wonderful!